Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

   * bits 5-7: unused, always zero
 * +12-+15: Unused, always zero

-If the drive is neither FAT12 nor FAT16, this function will return a .NDOS error; this means that either the FAT12 flag or the FAT16 flag will always be set if the function returns no error.
+If the drive is neither FAT12 nor FAT16, this function will return a `.NDOS` error; this means that either the FAT12 flag or the FAT16 flag will always be set if the function returns no error.
 Note however that this might not be true in future versions of Nextor (in case that support for other FAT variants is added), therefore you should always check both flags and not assume that one being clear means that the other one is set.

-If the supplied cluster number doesn't exist in the specified drive, an .ICLUS error will be returned.
+If the supplied cluster number doesn't exist in the specified drive, an `.ICLUS` error will be returned.
 Note that 0 and 1 are always invalid cluster numbers (the bytes for these entries in the first FAT sector are unused).

 The value of the FAT entry for the cluster has the usual meaning in a FAT filesystem:

-* 0 means that the cluster is free
+* 0 means that the cluster is free.
-* 0FF8h-0FFFh for FAT12 and FFF8h-FFFFh for FAT16 mean that the cluster is the last one of a file
+* 0FF8h-0FFFh for FAT12 and FFF8h-FFFFh for FAT16 mean that the cluster is the last one of a file.
-* Other value is the number of the next cluster where the data for a file continues
+* Other value is the number of the next cluster where the data for a file continues.

 For convenience, the "cluster is free" and "cluster is the last one of a file" flags are provided so that the first two cases can be easily detected without checking the value of the FAT entry itself.